 If you have Mast Cell Activation Syndrome or Histamine Intolerance, enjoy this pesto recipe!
 You can use this pesto in so many dishes!
 You can make veggie noodles and top with pesto and sautéed shallots.
 It also makes a great topping for chicken.

-I love to use pesto as a sauce on my Low Histamine Pizza, and I’ll be sharing that recipe with you soon.
+I love to use pesto as a sauce on my Low Histamine Pizza.
 So get creative and find some ways to add basil to your diet.

 What do you use pesto for?
 Share your creative ideas in the comments below!